 I’m all about the 3 Rs (reduce, reuse, recycle) but I have my limits.
 You’ll probably want to skip this cafe, and this building altogether.
 The others have more to offer.

-To help you find these coffeehouses and apartment block cafes, I’ve pinned them all on this map.
-As described, some of the builsdings are harder to locate so you can make your way to the pinned locations then refer to the pictures in this post to find the entrances.
+To help you find these Saigon coffee shops, I’ve pinned them all on this map.
+As described, some of the buildings are harder to locate so you can make your way to the pinned locations then refer to the pictures in this post to find the entrances.
+Click on the link to open a live version of the map.

 As described at the top of this post, Saigon doesn’t seem to have Hanoi’s storied coffee culture.
 It doesn’t have ca phe trung or anything unique like that which people instantly associate with the city.
 When people visit Hanoi, having egg coffee is a priority and on many people’s list of “must-dos”.

 Unlike food, the cafe experience for me is just as much about the place as the coffee itself, especially in a country like Vietnam where good strong coffee is the standard.
-If you feel the same way, then you’re going to love these hidden apartment block cafes in Saigon.
+If you feel the same way, then you’re going to love these hidden Saigon coffee shops.

-If you’re traveling to central Vietnam, then you may want to check out our coffee guides to Hoi An and Hue as well.
+If you’re traveling to central Vietnam, then you may want to check out our coffee guides to Hoi An, Hue, and Da Nang as well.
 Like ca phe trung in Hanoi, Hue has its own quirky coffee creation called ca phe muoi.
 Meaning “salt coffee”, it’s an interesting coffee drink made with salt, fermented milk, and cocoa.